Kecbm/blog-application/README.md

 ### Chapter 1

+34
+    - Python shell: commands for get or create posts and users

 32
     - Facet filters are counters of show how many objects exist for each filter option in the admin site